shaoservicenow/hyperautomation/Exercise 2.md

     ![relative](images/activateflow.png)

+With this workflow active, any time a new email is received with the keyword license, it would automatically transfer any attachments in the email to a new business license record that is created.

 ## Processing the attachment via Document Intelligence

 The second part walks through the processing of the business license using Document Intelligence